Pipedrive Merge Duplicates Overview

 Step 2: Analyze the Identified Duplicates

-Step 4: Set Rules for Master Record Selection and Data Retention
+Step 3: Set Rules for Master Record Selection and Data Retention

 Configure Rules to Automatically Select the Master Record

-On the Record tab, you define how the duplicate groups should be merged at scale by creating rules that tell Insycle how to select the record from each group to become the master.
+On the Master tab, you define how the duplicate groups should be merged at scale by creating rules that tell Insycle how to select the record from each group to become the master.
 The master is the record that will remain after the merge.

 Configure Rules That Determine Values to Keep

-Duplicates may be exact match versions of another record, but often there is only partial data overlap between them.
+Duplicates may be exact match versions of another record, but often, there is only partial data overlap between them.
 When data is split between two different records, both may contain unique and important information you'd like to keep.

 Learn more about configuring data retention and master record selection.

-Step 5: Preview Report and Update CRM
+Step 4: Preview Report and Update CRM

 Preview Merged Changes in CSV Report